top of page

 10. Maintenance

-Tying the two together, if an idea is thought of it is planned and executed at the project-level before it is considered successful and passed on to operations to ensure that the necessary resources are optimally utilized to maintain the expectations/results of the project.
+Tying the two together, if an idea is conceived, it is planned and executed at the project level before it is considered successful and passed on to operations.
+This ensures that the necessary resources are optimally utilized to maintain the expectations and results of the project.

 References